Acacia jucunda: Taxonomy

 The species was first formally described by the botanists Joseph Maiden and William Blakely in 1927 as part of the work New Queensland Acacias as published in the Proceedings of the Royal Society of Queensland.
 It was reclassified as Racosperma jucundum in 1987 by Leslie Pedley then transferred back to genus Acacia in 2001.

 The specific epithet means lovely and is in references to the flowering display of the plant.
 It looks quite similar to Acacia podalyriifolia which has phyllodes that are wider and has longer hairs.

 Distribution

-It is native to an area to southern Queensland extending into northern New South Wales particularly in the Yetman district close to the border of Queensland on the north west slopes of New South Wales.
-Although reasonably rae in New south Wales it is quite common in Queensland.
+It is native to an area to southern Queensland extending into northern New South Wales, particularly in the Yetman district close to the border of Queensland on the north west slopes of New South Wales.
+Although reasonably rare in New south Wales it is quite common in Queensland.
 It is mostly located in dry Eucalyptus sclerophyll woodland communities growing in sandy to sandy-loam soils sandy to sandy-loam soils or among dry ranges in clay-loam to loamy soils.